appwrite/appwrite/app/sdks/php/docs/avatars.md

 GET https://appwrite.test/v1/avatars/image
 ```

-** Use this endpoint to fetch a remote image URL and crop it to any image size you want. **
+** Use this endpoint to fetch a remote image URL and crop it to any image size you want.
+This endpoint is very useful if you need to crop a remote image or in cases, you want to make sure a 3rd party image is properly served using a TLS protocol. **

 ### Parameters